Johnny-kiv/TasksPython/README.md

-The repository with olimpiad tasks by coding from:
+The repository with olimpiad tasks for coding from:
 * https://acmp.ru/
 * Tasks Abramyn